wcember/HackerNews-API/Readme.md

 **getItem**
 * Accepts: A string or number representing an item ID.
-* Returns: An object containing the item properties if the item exists, null otherwise.
+* Returns: An object containing the item's properties if the item exists, null otherwise.

 **getUser**
-* Accepts: A string or number representing an item ID.
+* Accepts: A string representing a user.
-* Returns: An object containing the item properties if the item exists, null otherwise.
+* Returns: An object containing the user's properties if the user exists, null otherwise.

 **getMaxItem**
 * Returns: The largest item ID (number).